Potent protest: Bars drop Russian vodka, promote Ukraine's

 |

-Some bars and liquor stores think they've found a potent way to punish Russia for invading Ukraine — they're pulling Russian vodka off their shelves and promoting Ukrainian brands instead.
+United States (AP)— Some bars and liquor stores think they've found a potent way to punish Russia for invading Ukraine; they are pulling Russian vodka off their shelves and promoting Ukrainian brands instead.

 In Grand Rapids, Quay said he may never sell Russian products again.
 And he's taken another step: "I've ordered a Ukrainian flag, and that will be going up next week.''